The Lives of Others: Plot

-When the Stasi return to Dreyman's apartment, Sieland realises that Dreyman will know she betrayed him and runs into the street right in front of a passing truck.
+When the Stasi return to Dreyman's apartment, Sieland realises that Dreyman will know she betrayed him and runs into the street in front of a passing truck.
 Dreyman runs after her and Sieland dies in his arms.
 Grubitz finds nothing beneath the floorboard; he ends the investigation with a perfunctory apology to Dreyman.
-Grubitz then informs Wiesler that while the investigation is over, so is Wiesler's career; his remaining years with the Stasi will be steam-opening letters for inspection in Department M, a dead-end assignment for disgraced agents.
+Grubitz informs Wiesler that while the investigation is over, so is Wiesler's career; his remaining years with the Stasi will be steam-opening letters for inspection in Department M, a dead-end assignment for disgraced agents.
 The same day, Mikhail Gorbachev is elected leader of the Soviet Union.

 Two years after the fall of the Berlin Wall, Hempf and Dreyman meet at a performance of Dreyman's play, each reflecting on life before and after German reunification.
 Dreyman asks why he was never monitored by the Stasi, to which Hempf replies that he had been: "We knew everything."
 Dreyman finds the abandoned listening devices in his apartment and rips them from the walls.

 Dreyman reviews his Stasi files at the Stasi Records Agency, reading that Sieland was released just before the second search and could not have removed the typewriter.
 He is confused by other contradictions until, seeing a red fingerprint in the final report, he realises that the officer in charge of his surveillance – Stasi officer HGW XX/7 – had removed the typewriter from his apartment and concealed his activities, including his authorship of the suicide article.
 He tracks down Wiesler, who now works as a mailman, but ultimately decides not to approach him.

-Two years later, Wiesler passes a bookstore window display promoting Dreyman's new novel, Sonate vom Guten Menschen ("Sonata about a Good Person").
-He opens a copy of the book, discovering that it is dedicated "To HGW XX/7, in gratitude".
+Two years later, Wiesler passes a bookstore window display promoting Dreyman's new novel, Sonate vom Guten Menschen ("Sonata for a Good Man").
+He opens a copy of the book, discovering that it is "Dedicated to HGW XX/7, in gratitude".
 As he buys a copy, Wiesler is asked if he would like it giftwrapped.
 He replies: "No, it's for me."